nnflow/module-builder/README.md

 This project provides a easy to use visual frontend to create custom modules which can be exported to NNFlow to create all kinds of complex applications.

+This project can be accessed [here](https://module-builder.pages.dev/).
+Currently we suggest using Chrome only.
+More details can be found below.

 > This module builder is specifically made to design isolated modules (eg. Pytorch Modules like nn.Linear, nn.Conv2d etc.) without visual graph node builder.
 Please use NNFlow if you want to access graphical node builder.

 ## Features
 * Supports adding arguments, inputs, outputs visually